-At The Nottingham we take your rights to privacy very seriously.
-This means the only time we’ll disclose information about you, or your accounts, to anyone is when we have your consent, or where we legally have to.
+At The Nottingham we take your rights to privacy and the security and processing of your data very seriously.
+This means the only time we’ll disclose information about you, or your accounts, is when we have your consent, or where we are legally obliged to.

 As a customer, we want to make it clear to you what we do with your information, so we’ve put this policy in place to help you decide if you’re happy to supply certain details to us.